Canadian universities pull ads from alt-right news outlet in United States

 Susan Danard of the University of British Columbia said the school's marketing policy normally excludes extreme political sites, but that its advertising agency had inadvertently included Breitbart to promote its new swimming pool.

-"It just got accidentally on their list and when we got aware of that we asked them to pull it, which they did," Danard said.
+"It just got accidentally on their list and when we became aware of that we asked them to pull it, which they did," Danard said.

 "I think the cost was under a dollar.
 It would have been pennies because it was just a localized digital ad."